emfcamp/badge-2024-documentation/docs/hexpansions/eeprom.md

   - ASCII `2024`
     - This must match exactly
 - Filesystem info (offset 8, length 8):
-  - 2 bytes offset (bytes from beginning of eeprom)
+  - 2 bytes offset (bytes from beginning of EEPROM)
     - This is the number of bytes from the start of the EEPROM to the start of the LittleFS filesystem.
 It must be a multiple of the EEPROM page size, and greater or equal to 32.
   - 2 bytes page size (EEPROM page size in bytes)
     - As specified in the EEPROM datasheet